Bedroom plants might just be the secret ingredient for you to get a better night’s sleep.

 The following are also great plants to add to your bedroom or home.
 Many of them have the additional benefits of flowers or medicinal properties.

 - Peace Lily

 Get our free illustrated shopping guide to take with you to the garden center!
-Click the link or sign up below:
+Fill out the form below:

 Helpful Tips for Adding Plants to Your Bedroom

 While adding plants to your bedroom is great for your health and better sleep, you still want to be happy with what you bring into your bedroom.